 Recognizing Alternaria of Watermelon Leaves

 Leaf blight of watermelons can overwinter in garden debris.
-As spring or early summer temperatures rise steadily between 68-90 F. (20-32 C.), the fungus begins to produce reproductive spores which are carried from plant to plant by the breeze or splashing rain.
+As spring or early summer temperatures rise steadily between 68 and 90 degrees F. (20-32 C.), the fungus begins to produce reproductive spores which are carried from plant to plant by the breeze or splashing rain.
 These spores have a particularly easy time accumulating on and infecting plant tissues that are damp from dew or humidity.

-The foliar lesions of leaf blight of watermelon plants can grow up to 10 mm. in diameter.
-As they grow, the center and “halo” grow darker and more concentric rings form, giving the lesions a bulls-eye or target-like appearance, which contributes to this disease’s common name target leaf spot.
+The foliar lesions of leaf blight of watermelon plants can grow to just under a half inch (1 cm.) in diameter.
+As they grow, the center and “halo” grow darker and more concentric rings form, giving the lesions a bullseye or target-like appearance, which contributes to this disease’s common name, target leaf spot.
 Infected leaves will wilt and curl upward like a cup, before withering away.

 How to Manage Watermelons with Alternaria Leaf Spot

 Alternaria of watermelons rarely causes lesions to form on the fruit, but if it does, they are usually brown to gray sunken lesions.
 Rapid defoliation is usually the main cause of fruit damage by Alternaria leaf blight.
 Without their protective canopy of dense watermelon leaves, fruit may succumb to sunscald and wind damage.